Neptune (company)

-Neptune Computer Inc., commonly known as Neptune, is a Canadian privately held consumer electronics and wearable technology company, founded in 2013 by Simon Tian in Montreal, Quebec, and currently based in Toronto.
+Neptune Computer Inc., commonly known as Neptune, was a Canadian privately held consumer electronics and wearable technology company, founded in 2013 by Simon Tian in Montreal, Quebec, and based in Toronto.
 The company has raised around $7 million from private investors, and over $2 million from crowdfunding sources like Kickstarter and Indiegogo.

 Neptune's first product, the Neptune Pine, was first announced in 2013 through a Kickstarter campaign, raising more than $800,000 in 30 days, before releasing in 2014.
-The company later announced three additional devices, the Suite, Duo, and Hub.
-None of these later products were released, despite the Suite raising over $10 million in funding alone.
+The company later announced the Neptune Suite concept in 2015.
+In late 2017, Neptune was acquired for an undisclosed amount.

 History

 Neptune was started by Simon Tian in January 2013.
-Before even building a prototype or incorporating a company, Tian posted some conceptual drawings of a smartwatch, the Neptune Pine, on a website he built using Weebly, issued a press release announcing the product, and proceeded to receive more than 20,000 orders for the device in a few weeks.
+Before building a prototype or incorporating a company, Tian posted some conceptual drawings of a smartwatch, the Neptune Pine, on a website he built using Weebly, issued a press release announcing the product, and proceeded to receive more than 20,000 orders for the device in a few weeks.
 Tian then dropped out of school, and traveled to China to meet with contract manufacturers to have the device developed.